straz/artificialtrust/_articles/assholes.md

 ### These credentials are no good

+Insiders thrive by seeming trustworthy, so they carry irrefutable proof.
 When deciding whom to trust, we often turn to credentials.
 By displaying the right credentials, a person (or a cell) often can carry on without further questioning.
-The credentials are a form of shortcut, a talisman of trust.
+The credentials are a form of time-saving shortcut, a talisman of trust.
 They save everyone the hassle of repeated investigation.

+Insiders have solid credentials, and outsiders don't.
 No matter how secure they are, credentials are nearly useless against insider threats.
 An executive who embezzles has all the valid credentials for the company that hired them.
 Cancer cells display all the right proteins to avoid being recognized as enemies by our immune system.

-Insiders thrive by seeming trustworthy, and they carry proof.
 To stop an insider attack, you have to ignore the very credentials you issued, and investigate those who are carrying them.
 Instead of subjecting outsiders to scrutiny, you're stopping and questioning members of your own family.
 No wonder it's painful, risky, and inefficient.

 ### Manipulating the lawmakers